bitbarrelllc/pydbmodel/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the BSD-3 Clause License.